goerz/docs_versions_menu/README.rst

 Usage
 -----

-There are two steps to generating a versions menu to your documentation hosted on Github Pages:
+Showing a versions menu in your documentation requires two steps:

 1. Add ``'doctr_versions_menu'`` to the list of extensions in your Sphinx ``conf.py``.
 2. Call the ``doctr-versions-menu`` command as part of ``doctr deploy``.